pbellec/todo-procrastinator/README.md

 - Clone this repository and run
 - Run `pip install -r requirements.txt` (it is recommended you do this within a virtual environment)
-- Run `pip install -e .` (this will install the cneuromod_embeddings python module)
-- (Recommended) Remove the existing `cneuromod-embeddings/_build/` directory
-- Run `jupyter-book build cneuromod-embeddings/`
+- Run `jb build how_todo-procrastinators/`

-A fully-rendered HTML version of the book will be built in `cneuromod-embeddings/_build/html/`.
+A fully-rendered HTML version of the book will be built in `todo-procrastinators/_build/html/`.

 ### Hosting the book

 The html version of the book is hosted on the `gh-pages` branch of this repo.
 Navigate to your local build and run,
-- `ghp-import -n -p -f book/_build/html`
+- `ghp-import -n -p -f todo-procrastinators/_build/html`

 This will automatically push your build to the `gh-pages` branch.
 More information on this hosting process can be found [here](https://jupyterbook.org/publish/gh-pages.html#manually-host-your-book-with-github-pages).

 ## Contributors

-We welcome and recognize all contributions.
-You can see a list of current contributors in the [contributors tab](https://github.com/pbellec/cneuromod_embeddings/graphs/contributors).
+This text was put together by P. Bellec.

 ## Credits